 - Silicone egg ring

 - 1 tsp sugar

 - 250 ml lukewarm plant milk

 For greasing and frying

 - Place the yeast, sugar and warm water in a bowl and stir until both the yeast and sugar have dissolved.
 Cover with cling film and leave in a warm spot for 15 minutes.

-- After 15 minutes, sift in the flour, baking powder and salt, pour in the milk and whisk to combine.
+- After 15 minutes, sift in the flour, bicarbonate of soda and salt, pour in the milk and whisk to combine.

 - Once there are no lumps, cover it with cling film and place in a warm spot for around 35-40 minutes until bubbly.

 - Grease a frying pan with a little oil and heat over low heat.
 Lightly grease a 7-8cm diameter egg/crumpet ring and place on the pan.
 Spoon batter into the ring so it comes halfway up the sides and fry for around 5 minutes until the tops look dry.

 - Take the ring off, then flip over and cook for 1-2 mins until golden and firm.
 Repeat with the remaining batter.